stanislasR243/earlygame-impact/README.md

 The significance level chosen for this hypothesis test is typically **α = 0.05**.

 ### Statistical Test and p-value:
 To test the hypotheses, we will use a **difference in means** between the two groups (games won vs. games lost).
-This test will compare the average gold difference at 15 minutes for games with result = 1 (win) and result = 0 (loss)
+This test will compare the average gold difference at 15 minutes for games with result = 1 (win) and result = 0 (loss).

+<iframe
+  src="assets/golddiffat15_by_result.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Based on the hypothesis test performed, with a **p-value of 0.0**, we **reject** the null hypothesis.
+This indicates that there is a statistically significant difference in the average gold difference at 15 minutes between games that resulted in a win and those that resulted in a loss.
+Specifically, a positive gold difference at 15 minutes is associated with a higher probability of winning the game.